swapmyvote/swapmyvote/README.md

 When submitting new issues or PRs, please remember to apply any relevant labels.
 Thanks!

+## Documentation

+Our docs are currently very thin on the ground, but you will find a few things in the [`doc/` directory](doc/), in particular the [admin guide](doc/admin-guide.md) which contains a cheatsheet for administering a live site.

 ## Contact

 You can contact us at hello@swapmyvote.uk.